Arnab-31/Raffle-Bliss/Readme.md

 ### All Events - (GET) /events

-Use - Get all upcoming events
+Use - Get all upcoming events.
 Protection - None

 Success Response